foxtrot1-1/ubuntu/README.md

 # ubuntu
-download some ubuntu initialization tools
+## download some amazing tools for ubuntu initialization